DataDog/integrations-core/vault/README.md

 #### Prerequisites

+Ensure you have enabled [Prometheus metrics in the Vault configuration][16].

 For Vault check to work properly, you need to a) enable unauthenticated access to vault metrics or b) provide a Vault client token.

 a) Set Vault [`unauthenticated_metrics_access`][14] configuration to `true`.